Update: We attended this venue in June 2017 and some details may have altered since then.

-It's round two for Luke Skidmore and Andreas Papadakis, the duo who reaffirmed Melbourne's love for all things Italian and carby when they opened Tipo 00 three years ago.
+It's round two for Luke Skidmore and Andreas Papadakis, the duo who reaffirmed Melbourne's love for all things Italian and carby when they opened Tipo 00 a couple of years ago.
 The space formerly known as Scandi Bar Du Nord has been revitalised with the same architectural eye.
 A patina of age has been added to a layer-cake of Italianisms, from the distressed faux-tiled floor to the bashed-about charms of whitewashed brickwork.
 It's a mullet of a room – high-tabled party at the front, booths at the back.
 A long bar, home of Negroni-pushing bartenders, unifies the room before segueing into an open kitchen where Papadakis is dusting off those chef tricks of his that lay dormant in the Tipo era.

 What we have here is not so humble as an osteria.
 Sure, it has an underlying rustic Italian brief, exemplified by the chargrilled whole octopus brutishly splayed over a sauce made of the fiery Calabrian spreadable salami, `nduja.
 On the other end of the spectrum, lamb tartare arrives gussied up for the red carpet with a custardy froth of smoked eggplant, purple Congo potato crisps and winks of rosemary oil.
 It's true in the tasting, but it's a shame the illusion falls apart in a mix-it-all-in outbreak of the colour puce.